empress-eco/schema_diff/README.md

 For example, `fdiff HEAD HEAD~1` is equivalent to running `git --no-pager diff HEAD HEAD~1` with the GIT_EXTERNAL_DIFF environment variable set, and `git diff` will work normally afterward.

 ### CI Implementation
+The diff output will appear in a runner terminal for pull requests and pushes, and in the case of pull requests, a comment on the PR will also appear.

 Copy the file `.github/workflows/main.yaml` along with its parent directories into the root folder of a custom app.
 Change the branch on lines 4 and 6 if applicable.
 Keep the `1` on line 24 to print table diffs or change it to `0` for trees.

 ## Output